Sylvian-Brunet/nodejs/README.md

  - npm install express
  - npm install dotenv
  - create file .env

+ - Run `npm run watch` for launch the serv.

  Now you can dev !
  check my files for more.
-If you dl my files, make a ``npm install`` in the directory.
+If you dl my files, make a `npm install` in the directory.